lauricellat/m1-hw1-lauricella-tatiana/README.md

 ## Past Coding Experience
 I have no coding experience.
 ## Career Goals
-1. Lead learning experience design department.
+1. Lead learning experience design department
-2. Make passive income from makeup videos.
+2. Make passive income from makeup videos
-    1. The freedom to work for myself.
+    1. The freedom to work for myself